redhat-openstack/website/source/community/get-involved.html.md

 Help us make the RDO community site a great place for users and cloud operators in the Red Hat ecosystem by sharing your OpenStack questions and solutions on [ask.openstack](http://ask.openstack.org), and by adding [the most useful solutions](Troubleshooting) and [stories](Case_studies) to the RDO website.

-### Discuss
+### Discuss and stay informed

-Come and chat real-time with RDO users on **IRC** - you can usually find us in the #rdo channel - or hanging out with the wider OpenStack community in the #openstack channel - on [Freenode](http://freenode.net).
-Packstack-specific discussion is in the #packstack-dev channel.
+Come and chat real-time with RDO users on **IRC**—you can usually find us in the #rdo channel—or hanging out with the wider OpenStack community in the #openstack channel on [Freenode](http://freenode.net).
+Packstack-specific discussion takes place in the #packstack-dev channel.

-Join is for various [Events](Events) around the world.
+Join us for various [Events](Events) around the world.

 If you want to help with our packaging and integration work, consider [joining our contributor **mailing list**](//www.redhat.com/mailman/listinfo/rdo-list), and check out [Red Hat's OpenStack pages on github](//github.com/redhat-openstack).